 Today a long-lost friend from high school “friended” me on Facebook.
 In response to her question about how I am doing, I wrote: “My life is not what I might have predicted it would be in high school.
 But I am astonished by how rich and happy it has become.”
-It was only after I wrote it that I began to consider what those words meant.
+It was only after I wrote it that I began to consider what those words really meant.

 I admit, I sometimes write sentences which sound good as a string of words, but on reflection are not really appropriate representations of my truth.
 That is not the case here.
 My response to someone I have not known for almost 40 years is about as true as anything I have ever written.